ranakizil/ranakizil.github.io/content/posts/cnn.md

 date: 2026-09-19
 draft: false
 math: true
+summary: "Why simple feedforward neural networks fall short on image data and how Convolutional Neural Networks (CNNs) solve parameter explosion and preserve spatial awareness."
 ---

 In our previous post, we explored how a standard Fully Connected Feedforward Neural Network classifies handwritten digits from the MNIST dataset.
-We flattened a $28 \times 28$ pixel image into a single 784-length vector, passed it through a hidden layer of 128 ReLU-activated neurons, and used a Sigmoid/Softmax output layer to predict the digit (0–9).
+We flattened a 28×28 pixel image into a single 784-length vector, passed it through a hidden layer of 128 ReLU-activated neurons, and used a Sigmoid/Softmax output layer to predict the digit (0–9).

 While that classic architecture works well for small, simple images, it suffers from severe limitations when scaled up.
 Today, we’ll look at **why** simple feedforward networks fall short and **how Convolutional Neural Networks (CNNs)** solve these problems to dominate the field of Computer Vision.